ghassanarnouk/SYSC-4001/README.md

 ## Prerequisites

-Make sure you have installed [fedora](https://getfedora.org/) on your development machine or any other linux development environment.
+Make sure you have installed [fedora](https://getfedora.org/) or any other linux development environment on your development machine.

 ## Authors